Alaska Wild Berries and Flowers

 This wild berry can reach heights of 3 to 12 ft. and thrive beside red alder (USFS).
 These plants have woody stalks with fine prickles.
 However, they are not too much trouble when it comes to picking.
 You can enjoy collecting their berries during the summer months, dependent on the region, from early May to late July.

-Both of these berry bushes thrive in Alaska.
-You may have guessed already but the high bush vs. the low bush characteristics are in the names.
-The low cranberry grows in abundance all over the state as a close to the ground shrub only becoming a couple feet tall.
-The high cranberry can reach up to 12 ft. tall along the Southeastern regions and offers their fruit from their branches above.
+These berry bushes thrive in Alaska.
+You can find them in wetlands and bog-like areas.
+The cranberry plant can grow in abundance as a close to the ground shrub, only becoming a couple feet tall.
+This bush can be found along the Southeastern regions and offers their fruit in the fall.

-Both species flowers through the summer months and fruit in the fall as their leaves turn a deep red along with their fruits.
-The low cranberry grows into mats along the ground.
-Both species berries are tart and sweet, noted for their relationship in the food system and with indigenous cultures.
+Cranberry flowers through the summer months and fruits into the fall as their leaves turn a deep red along with the berries.
+This plant grows into mats along the ground.
+They’re berries are tart and sweet, noted for their relationship in the food system and with indigenous cultures.
 They can be perfect for jams, syrups, and juices as well.
 (University of Maine)

 ⚠ CAUTION ⚠